 Service providers were asked for capacity data as compared to usage of their systems.
-Water systems in Region Q are running at an average of 40% capacity, with 60% available for use.
+Water systems in the region are running at an average of 40% capacity, with 60% available for use.
 The system with the least available capacity reported is running at approximately 55% capacity with 45% available for use.

-Sewer systems in Region Q are running at an average of 46% capacity, with 54% available for use.
+Sewer systems in the region are running at an average of 46% capacity, with 54% available for use.
 The system with the least available capacity reported is running at approximately 65% capacity, with 35% available for use.
-Electric systems in Region Q are running at an average of 45% capacity with 55% available for use.
+Electric systems in the region are running at an average of 45% capacity with 55% available for use.
 The system with the least available capacity reported is running at approximately 50% capacity, with 50% available for use.

-In general, the capacity of existing water, sewer, and electric systems across Region Q are in no danger of reaching capacity and can accommodate substantial future growth.
+In general, the capacity of existing water, sewer, and electric systems across the region are in no danger of reaching capacity and can accommodate substantial future growth.
 This presents a benefit for economic development efforts.